The E. M. Viquesney "Spirit of the American Doughboy" Database

 NOVEMBER 11, 1930

-(followed by list of 11 names)
+(followed by list of 11 names, one of which is designated as "colored")

 An inscription on a plaque on the rear side reads: